Why you should take a data first approach to AI

 Data Cleaning Tools

 A workflow that some teams are beginning to adopt is to iterate between training models and then correcting "data bugs".
-Tools are emerging to facilitate this workflow such as label noise in context and Aquarium learning or the Humanloop data debugger.
+Tools are emerging to facilitate this workflow such as label noise in context, Aquarium learning, and Humanloop.

 The way these tools work is to use the model being trained to help find "data bugs".
 This can be done by looking at areas where the model and humans have high disagreement or at classes where there is high disagreement between different annotators.
 Various different forms of visualization can help find clusters of mistakes and fix them all at once.